Meet the DCSA Executive Committee

 [Environment and Ethics Officer's picture] Environmental and Ethical Affairs Officer

 The Environmental & Ethical Affairs Officer is responsible for the coordination and implementation of measures to address environmental and ethical issues, and organises college events promoting awareness of these issues.
-Please feel free to get in touch and share an issue that you feel passionate about, so that Joshua can support you in sharing it with the Darwin community.
+Please feel free to get in touch and share an issue that you feel passionate about, so that they can support you in sharing it with the Darwin community.
 They oversee the Gardening Society and sit on the Buildings & Grounds, Meals and International Crisis committees.

 [Events Officer's picture] Events Officer